rean/iofabric/docs/ioFabric-ioMessage-Specification.md

     Data Type: Text
     Key: ID
     Required: Yes
-    Description: A universally unique identifier per message allows for portability and system-wide verification of events.
+    Description: A 256-bit universally unique identifier per message allows for portability and globe-wide verification of events.
+The ID string is formatted in base58 for readability, transmission safety between systems, and compactness.
 </pre>

 ####Tag